ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 PDFs for all readings are accesible in the [readings repository](https://github.com/ethicsatbrandeis/readings) on our GitHub.

 ## Fall 2019 Schedule
 Meetings are every other Friday from 2:00pm to 3:20pm.
 Please find a tenative schedule below.
-The location of our first meeting will be the Vertica lounge in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9).
+The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9).

 9/27 - *Foundations* <br>
-10/11 - TBD <br>
+10/11 - *Societal Influence* <br>
 10/25 - TBD <br>
 11/8 - TBD <br>
 11/22 - TBD <br>
 12/6 - TBD<br>

 ## Upcoming Meetings
+### Societial Influence, October 11th, 2019
+We'll be about the societal influence NLP applications can have broadly, from social media filter bubbles to language models and speech synthesis in *deep fakes*.

+#### Readings
+Forthcoming.

+## Previous Meetings

 ### Foundations, September 27th, 2019
 We'll be starting off the year with framing the topic of and building a foundation around ethics in NLP.
 We'll also chat about possible topics for the rest of the meetings for the fall semester.